viamrobotics/docs/docs/services/slam/cartographer/_index.md

 {{% /tab %}}
 {{< /tabs >}}

 Click on the **Modules** subtab.
-Add the cartographer module with a name of your choice and an executable path that points to the location of your install cartographer-module binary:
+Add the cartographer module with a name of your choice and an executable path that points to the location of your installed `cartographer-module` binary:

 {{< tabs name="Add Cartographer Service Live Module">}}